51Degrees/specifications/device-detection-specification/usage-examples.md

 [Property metadata](../pipeline-specification/features/properties.md#property-metadata)
 MUST be exposed by the Device Detection Engine.
-Note that this information will be available for both cloud and On-premise Engines:
+Note that this information will be available for both cloud and on-premise Engines:

 ```c#
 foreach (var property in deviceDetectionEngine.Properties)